awwright/http-progress/draft-wright-http-progress.md

 The purpose of this header is to have a field that is semantically the same as the Location header on the initial response.
 This is slightly different than the Link header {{RFC8288}}, which conveys a link relationship between documents.

-This header is so named as it is the URI from a location header in the final response to an initial request, that has since been copied to a status document response.
+This header is so named as it is the URI from a Location header in the final response to an initial request, that has since been copied to the response headers for the status document.

 ## The "processing" preference